- Use the official example of Molecule—do not use

 Note

-• molecule test will execute the full cycle from startup to destroy (but is very verbose).
+molecule convergeandmolecule verify. molecule testwill execute the full cycle from startup to destroy (but is very verbose).- use

 molecule converge